-The course offers students the capability of integrating CAD data with MS Office products and graphics programs to create projects in a ¿hands on¿ environment.
+This course offers students the capability of integrating CAD data with MS Office products and graphics programs to create projects in a ¿hands on ¿ environment.
 Students will create projects using the CAD prototype shop - learning to operate the laser, rapid prototype machine, CNC router and Acrylic bender.
 These skills will make CAD majors more productive in the workplace.
-This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: CAD 1039, CAD 1200, CAD 1220, CAD 1221 or instructors permission).
-(2 C, 1 lect, 1 lab).
+All CAD courses will be taught in a state-of-the-art facility.
+(Prerequisites: CAD 1039, CAD 1230).
+(3 C/1 lect, 2 lab).

-CAD 1200 1 Credits Product Data Management
+CAD 1200 Product Data Management

-This course offers students the understanding of Product Data Management (PDM) within SolidWorks.
+The course offers students the understanding of Product Data Management (PDM) within SolidWorks.
 Students will use the data vault of Workgroup PDM to provide file security, complete data searches, and learn to check items in and out of a vault within a team environment.
-This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: None; Co-Requisites: CAD 1039, CAD 1220, CAD 1221).
+(Prerequisites: CAD 1039).
+(1 C/0 lect, 1 lab).

-CAD 1220 3 Credits Engineering Drafting
+CAD 1220 Engineering Drafting

-This course is a basic class in engineering drafting which is designed to provide working knowledge of the industry¿s graphic language and detailed drawing using solid work.
+This course is a basic class in engineering drafting which is designed to provide working knowledge of the industry's graphic language and detailed drawing using SolidWork.
 Geometric construction, projections drawing theory, the multiview system, auxiliary and section views, and projections will be covered.
-This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: None; Co-Requisites: CAD 1039, CAD 1200, CAD 1221).
+All CAD courses will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
+(Prerequisites: None; Co-requisites: CAD 1230, 1234).
 (3 C/1 lect, 4 lab).

-CAD 1221 3 Credits Technical Drafting
+CAD 1221 Technical Drafting

 This course introduces several topics in technical drafting including the use of freehand and electronic sketches along with the creation of detailed drawings in CADs.
 Projection drawing theory, the multiview system, auxiliary views, and drawing revision processes will be covered.
 The concept of reverse engineering is explored and involves learning the proper use of a caliper.
-This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: None; Co-requisites: CAD 1039, 1200, 1220).
+All CAD courses will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
+(Prerequisites: None; Corequisites: CAD 1220, 1230, 1234).
 (3 C/1 lect, 4 lab).